timsayshey/cringe-clock/README.md

 ## What is This Madness? 🤔

-Cringe Clock is not your grandma's Pomodoro timer.
+CringeClock is not your grandma's Pomodoro timer.
 It's a ticking, flashing, always-on-top reminder that time is slipping away, and you should probably be doing something more productive than you are right now.

 ### DEMO